vgnshiyer/CS-Handbook/DevOps/Kubernetes/Readme.md

 These are some of the essential components in Kubernetes.
 Understanding how they interact and work together is fundamental to effectively managing and deploying applications on Kubernetes.

+##### What is Kube-dns?
+kube-dns, also known as CoreDNS, is a DNS-based service discovery and name resolution component used in a Kubernetes clusters.
+It's responsible for managing the DNS (Domain Name System) resolution of domain names within the cluster.